 The Hive Reads… Legend by David Gemmell

-Welcome to the sixth instalment of our ‘Hive Reads’ feature!
+Welcome to the seventh instalment of our ‘Hive Reads’ feature!
 (You can read the others here.)
 After settling on Legend by David Gemmell as our next read, a bunch of us here at the Hive diligently noted down our thoughts whilst reading throughout the month.
 You can read the end result below!
 Though do beware: spoilers abound.

 This month’s read is brought to you by the fabulous team of T.O.
 Munro, G.D.
 Penman, James Latimer, J.P.
 Ashman and Laura M. Hughes.

 Laura M. Hughes: Welcome, everyone, to the latest Hive Read!
 This time we’re getting stuck into Legend by David Gemmell.
 As always, let’s begin with first impressions.
 What are everyone’s thoughts on the cover?

 G.D.
 Penman: Mine is an axe on a plain brown cover so… uh.
 Not giving me much to work with frankly.